-\begin{prop} Let $(V_1,F)$ and $(V_2 , F)$ be near vector spaces over $F$.
-Suppose that we have a set-isomorphism between their quasi-kernels $\Phi:Q(V_1)\cong Q(V_2)$, which respects scalar multiplication and addition where it is defined, then $\Phi$ extends to an isomorphism of near vector spaces. \end{prop}
+\begin{prop} Let $(V_1,F)$ and $(V_2 , F)$ be near-vector spaces over $F$.
+Suppose that we have a set-isomorphism (i.e. bijection) between their quasi-kernels $\Phi:Q(V_1)\cong Q(V_2)$, which respects scalar multiplication and addition where it is defined, then $\Phi$ extends to an isomorphism of near-vector spaces. \end{prop}